 Students listen to and discuss a variety of topics, read more complex material and write wellorganized paragraphs using more advanced vocabulary and grammar.
 Emphasis is on work place skills.
 Prerequisites: Successful completion of the previous level or appropriate placement on the SCC ESL placement test.
 Mandatory P/NC grading.
-Credits depend upon student entry into program.

-Students read more complex material, write well-organized, detailed paragraphs, listen to and discuss a wide variety of topics using more complex grammar and expanded vocabulary.
+ESL Level 4C: Evening Program (5) Students read more complex material, write well-organized, detailed paragraphs, listen to and discuss a wide variety of topics using more complex grammar and expanded vocabulary.
 Emphasis is on completing accident and hospitalization reports, reporting hazards and emergencies.
 Prerequisites: Successful completion of the previous level or appropriate placement on the SCC ESL placement test.
 Mandatory P/NC grading.
-Credits depend upon student entry into program.